queercat/fio-celestia-data-labeling/README.md

 I want you to generate more system / user messages based on the above dialogue and sample.
 ```

+On this, see the 'data' folder on the card for an example of what I'm talking about.
+This is 100% the approach I'm taking and is used for the generations.

-As an aside on the generation message, I think it would be a good idea to somehow vary it, either with another LLM or with just a random list of generation requests in order to create
-variety in the dataset.
+As an aside on the generation message, I think it would be a good idea to somehow vary it, either with another LLM or with just a random list of generation requests in order to create variety in the dataset.

 This may take a few people dedicatedly crafting prompts and generating dialogue to be stored.

+# Dataset

+See generations for the dataset that I'm working with.
+In scripts there is a script that will generate the dataset from the generations.
+As well as other scripts that will be used to generate the generations.

 # Notes & Observations